An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Experiment

 \subsubsection{Comparison Methods}

-As our framework is composed of three key components, we thus examine on using different models in feature transformation part, spatial-temporal graph generation part, and federated learning part.
+As our framework is composed of three key components, we thus examine on using different models in the feature transformation part, spatial-temporal graph generation part, and federated learning part.

-We first consider different candidates in the feature transformation net, aiming to find the best match that is capable of deriving the high-quality features from the raw spatial-temporal data, which could be used as the initial node embedding for the spatial-temporal graph generation part.
+We first consider different candidates in the feature transformation net, aiming to find the best match that is capable of deriving high-quality features from the raw spatial-temporal data, which could be used as the initial node embedding for the spatial-temporal graph generation part.
 We choose CNN~\cite{lou2021stfl} as the default feature transformation net as it has already proven effective in our preliminary work~\cite{lou2021stfl}.
-However, we re-implement other models, which are used to process the spatial-temporal related data in other works, to verify their capability of extracting features under our framework: \begin{itemize} \item MLP-Mixer~\cite{huang2022mlp} is a simple yet powerful model initially designed to capture spatial location features for image data, and also found useful when processing temporal signal data. \item ConvLSTM~\cite{shi2015convolutional} reports an excellent and consistent performance in capturing spatio-temporal correlations.
-It replaces the fully-connected layers commonly used in the traditional LSTM with convolutinal layers. \item Bi-LSTM~\cite{zheng2020hybrid} has a structure that contains two stacked unidirectional LSTMs for both forward and backward pass.
-It is heavily used in processing spatial-temporal features. \item Transformer~\cite{xu2020spatial} is one of the most prevalent models in recent years.
-Apart from its great success in the natural language processing (NLP) field, it also reports a promising results in uncovering highly nonlinear and dynamical spatial-temporal dependencies. \end{itemize}
+However, we re-implement other models, which are used to process the spatial-temporal related data in other works, to verify their capability of extracting features under our framework:

+\begin{itemize} \item MLP-Mixer model is first introduced in~\cite{mlpmixer} for image classification tasks.
+Unlike traditional convolutional neural networks (CNNs), the MLP-Mixer model uses a series of linear mixer layers, each consisting of a multi-layer perceptron (MLP) with global average pooling, to process the spatial and channel dimensions of the input image separately.
+This allows the model to capture both local and global features of the image in a computationally efficient manner.
+It also shows promising results when applied to extract the spatial temporal features in~\cite{huang2022mlp}.

+\item ConvLSTM~\cite{shi2015convolutional} is a recurrent neural network (RNN) based architecture that extends the traditional LSTM (Long Short-Term Memory) network by incorporating convolutional layers into the model.
+The input and hidden states of the LSTM in ConvLSTM are replaced with 3D tensors, where the third dimension corresponds to the channels (spatial) of the input.
+This allows the model to operate on input sequences with spatial information (e.g. images or videos) while capturing temporal dependencies in the data.
+ConvLSTM reports an excellent and consistent performance in capturing spatial-temporal correlations.

+\item Bi-LSTM~\cite{zheng2020hybrid} also has a RNN-based architecture.
+It consists of two LSTM layers, one of which processes the input sequence in a forward direction and another that processes it in a backward direction.
+This allows the model to take into account both past and future contexts when making predictions.
+The RNN backbone in Bi-LSTM also helps to uncover the correlations in the spatial-temporal data.